 Today, you’ve learned about what causes seasonal patterns here on Earth.
 Each season has a distinct climate depending if you’re in the northern or southern hemisphere.
 You’re on the right track so don’t stop now.
 Check out our Earth essential information below.

 But solstice happens twice every year.
-Once again, it occurs in the southern hemisphere at the opposite time of the year.
+Once again, it occurs in the southern hemisphere at the opposite time of the year (near December 22).

-Countries like Australia in December are tilted toward the sun, so it’s now summer solstice in the Southern hemisphere.
+In countries like Australia, December is tilted toward the sun, so it’s now summer solstice in the southern hemisphere.

-This happens usually at the end of December.
+This happens usually at the end of December in the southern hemisphere.
 And at the opposite end of Earth, North America is tilted away from the sun so it’s winter solstice there.

 Why is the north and south pole so cold?